-With that said, I am eager to play my part in this continual great American experiment, where I intend to adhere to my message of sustaining and enhancing our representative form of government; seeking to restore and protect individual liberty, especially for those of our most vulnerable; and, to be led by the tenets of our inspirational founding documents, and keeping this Republic standing tall.
-It will be a busy lead-up to the 2023 session, with a few more conferences and a lot of meetings, but I am encouraged by some fantastic veteran legislators and those newly elected that I will be in good company and part of a competent and cooperative team.
-The next big step, prior to the 2023 session, will be the legislative orientation.
-We will be heading down to Boise for the orientation and swearing-in, etc., from Nov.
-28th through December 2nd, and then returning for the session starting on January 9th.
+With that said, I am eager to play my part in this continual great American experiment, where I intend to adhere to my message of sustaining and enhancing our representative form of government, seeking to restore and protect individual liberty, especially for those of our most vulnerable; and, to be led by the tenets of our inspirational founding documents, and keeping this Republic standing tall.
+It will be a busy lead-up to the 2023 session, with more conferences and many meetings.
+Still, I am encouraged by some fantastic veteran legislators and those newly elected that I will be in good company and part of a competent and cooperative team.
+The next big step before the 2023 session will be the legislative orientation.
+We will head down to Boise for the orientation and swearing-in, etc., from November 28th through December 2nd, then return for the session starting January 9th.

-If I could just ask one more favor of those who so diligently stayed the course, and are probably finally enjoying a respite from the election ordeal, to please keep an eye out for any Carl Bjerke for Senate signs: either grab them or let me know where I can go to pick them up; if they are worse for the wear, please go ahead and just dispose of them, but, also feel free to keep them or get them back to me.
-Although I will likely have a new design for the next election, I will still repurpose the originals as well.
+If I could ask one more favor of those who so diligently stayed the course and are probably finally enjoying a respite from the election ordeal, to please keep an eye out for any Carl Bjerke for Senate signs: either grab them or let me know where I can go to pick them up; if they are worse for the wear, please go ahead and dispose of them, but, also feel free to keep them or get them back to me.
+Although I will likely have a new design for the next election, I will also repurpose the originals.